-Some highlights of the low-power serial transceivers include:
+Some highlights of the low-power serial transceivers in the Zynq-7000 family include:

 - High-performance GTX transceivers capable of up to 12.5 Gb/s line rates with flip-chip packages, up to 6.6 Gb/s with lidless flip-chip packages, and GTP transceivers capable of up to 6.25 Gb/s with wire-bond packages. - Low-power mode optimized for chip-to-chip interfaces. - Advanced Transmit pre and post emphasis, and receiver linear (CTLE) and decision feedback equalization (DFE), including adaptive equalization for additional margin.